benitolopez/hotel-datepicker/README.md

 ### afterClear

-You can listen for this event when the datepicker clear the dates.
+You can listen for this event when the datepicker clears the dates.

 ```js
 var input = document.getElementById("input-id");